Rj-maia/Rj-maia/README.md

 ## Hi there 👋

+My name is Rui Maia.
+I'm a Software Analyst / Programmer. i'm currently interested in learning about Low Code.

 <!--
 **Rj-maia/Rj-maia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.